Melissa Fahn: Career

 While working as a receptionist, her voice caught the attention of a casting director for a new Betty Boop featurette, which led to her first voice-over role in The Betty Boop Movie Mystery.
 Fahn has voiced many animated characters, Edward in Cowboy Bebop, Haruka in Noein, Gaz as well as others in Invader Zim, and Rika Nonaka, Kristy Damon and Nene Amano in Digimon.
 She is the voice of Neptune in the Hyperdimension Neptunia series.

 She performed live on stage worldwide in shows such as Hal Prince's 3hree, Gilligan's Island the Musical, Singin' in the Rain, No, No, Nanette and the rock-operas of Vox Lumiere.

 In 2007, Fahn released her music album Avignon which was produced by her husband, Joel Alpers.
 The album also involved her brother Tom on trombone and sister-in-law Mary Ann McSweeney in bass.
 Alpers also played drums and percussion.

 Wicked

 Fahn was a member of the ensemble in the original Broadway cast of Stephen Schwartz's musical Wicked.
 In March 2004, Fahn became an understudy for the role of Glinda, replacing Melissa Bell Chait who had suffered a minor stroke.
 Fahn departed the show on October 31, 2004.
 She later became an original cast member of the Los Angeles sit-down productions, performing in the ensemble and again understudying the role of Glinda before departing on December 30, 2007.

 Personal life

 Fahn has three older brothers: Mike Fahn is a musician, while Tom Fahn and Jonathan Fahn are fellow voice and stage actors.
 In 2000, Fahn met musician Joel Alpers in Los Angeles, and they wed at Kauai, Hawaii, in 2002.
+In 2025, Fahn's home was destroyed by the Palisades Fire.